 Individual research, seminar reports and group discussion of selected economic problems related to the structure and functioning of the financial system.

+241. Econometrics (3)

+Prerequisite: Economics 107.

+Measurement in economics.
+The construction and testing of econometric models.
+Emphasis on the adaptation of statistical analysis to economics.
+Estimating demand, supply, and the marginal propensity to consume; forecasting national income.
 250. Seminar in Labor Economics (3) Prerequisites: Economics 150 or Economics 151 or Economics 152.
 Individual study and group discussion of selected topics in labor economics.
 272. Seminar in Utilities and Water Resources (3) Prerequisite: Economics 172.
 Advanced study and group discussion of selected topics in utility economics and regulation, and the economics of water resource development.

-290. Bibliography (1)

-Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's thesis.

-295. Seminar in International Economics (3)

-Prerequisites: Economics 190 or 195 or 196.
+290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's thesis.
+295. Seminar in International Economics (3) Prerequisites: Economics 190 or 195 or 196.

 Individual and group research into selected topics; group discussion of procedures and results.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+298. Special Study (1-6) Prerequisite: Consent of staff: to be arranged with department chairman and instructor.
 Individual study.
 Six units maximum credit.